Multisets of finite intervals and a universal category of poset representations: Counting subcategories

 \subsection{Exact abelian subcategories (C,K)}

 The exact abelian subcategories are precisely the subcategories that are closed under finite limits and colimits.
-For the number of these subcategories no formula is known \cite{OEIS}.
-The first terms of the sequence are:
+Their number is given by the sequence of large Schröder numbers: This observation seems to be new and the proof uses a reduction to the cases (C,K,E) and (Q,S).
+For details we refer to Propositions~\ref{pr:CK} and \ref{pr:Schroeder}.

 Counting the exact abelian subcategories amounts to counting subcategories that are closed under taking kernels and cokernels.
-We treat both cases separately, and because of the duality it suffices to consider subcategories that are closed under cokernels.
+We treat both cases separately, and because of the duality \eqref{eq:dual} it suffices to consider subcategories that are closed under cokernels.